MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 Build and Link the Firmware with the MicroEJ Runtime and MicroEJ Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To build and link the firmware with the MicroEJ Runtime and MicroEJ
-To build and link the firmware with the MicroEJ Runtime and MicroEJ
 Application, the BSP port must be modified to: